Gainesville, Florida: Howard Baxter Osgood Sentenced To 15 Years In Federal Prison

-Gainesville, Florid: Howard Baxter Osgood Sentenced To 15 Years In Federal Prison For Production Of Child Pornography
+Gainesville, Florida: Howard Baxter Osgood Sentenced To 15 Years In Federal Prison For Production Of Child Pornography

 (STL.News) – Howard Baxter Osgood, 78, of Gainesville, was sentenced on Wednesday, September 30, to 15 years in federal prison after pleading guilty to one count of production of child pornography.
 As a part of his sentence, Osgood was fined $35,000 and was ordered to pay $25,000 in restitution to the victim.
 In addition, after serving his term of imprisonment, Osgood will begin a lifetime term of supervised release.
 Lawrence Keefe, United States Attorney for the Northern District of Florida, announced the sentence.